 Participants in KBL's initial public offering received an aggregate of 11,500,000 Public SPAC Warrants ("Public SPAC Warrants").
 Each Public SPAC Warrant entitles the holder to purchase one-fortieth of one share of the Company's common stock at an exercise price of \$5.75 per 1/40th of one share, or \$230.00 per whole share, subject to adjustment.
 No fractional shares will be issued upon exercise of the Public Warrants.
 The Public Warrants are currently exercisable and will expire on November 6, 2025, or earlier upon redemption or liquidation.
 The Company may redeem the Public Warrants, in whole and not in part, at a price of \$0.01 per Public Warrant upon 30 days' notice ("30-day redemption period"), only in the event that the last sale price of the common stock equals or exceeds \$360.00 per share for any 20 trading days within a 30-trading day period ending on the third trading day prior to the date on which notice of redemption is given, provided there is an effective registration statement with respect to the shares of common stock underlying such Public Warrants and a current prospectus relating to those shares of common stock is available throughout the 30-day redemption period.
 If the Company calls the Public Warrants for redemption as described above, the Company's management will have the option to require all holders that wish to exercise Public Warrants to do so on a "cashless basis."
 Management has determined that the Public Warrants contain a tender offer provision which could result in the Public Warrants settling for the tender offer consideration (including potentially cash) in a transaction that didn't result in a change-in-control.
-This feature results in the Public Warrants being precluded from equity classification.
-Accordingly, the Public Warrants are classified as liabilities measured at fair value, with changes in fair value each period reported in \$31,625 and \$8,048,850, respectively, which resulted in a \$8,017,225 decrease in fair value and a \$4,253,850 increase in the fair value of the
+This feature results in the Public Warrants settling for the tender offer equity classification.
+Accordingly, the Public Warrants are classified as liabilities measured at fair value, with changes in fair value each period reported in earnings.
+The fair value of the Public SPAC Warrants on the date of the issuance was \$1,978,000.
+At December 31, 2022 and 2021 the Public SPAC Warrants were revalued at \$31,625 and \$8,048,850, respectively, which resulted in a \$8,017,225 decrease in fair value of these derivative liabilities were recorded in the accompanying consolidated statement of operations.